 As your organization grows, so too will the amount of content and information that your employees create and share.
-Employees will use links to spread information from internal knowledge bases, like a Wiki, to onboarding documents for new employees, and company news like product roadmaps and releases.
+And employees will use links to spread this information.
 As time passes, these links are impossible to keep track of.
-Rather than being productive, focusing on the work at hand, employees begin to spend more and more time searching for internal resources.
+Rather than being productive, employees begin to spend more and more time searching for internal resources.
 Enter URL shorteners to the rescue.
 What is a URL shortener?

 Where links were previously bulky, unattractive, and easily forgettable, a URL shortener allows you to turn long links into intuitive and memorable short links.
 Rather than a string of random digits, you can name your go links in a way that’s easy to remember for team members.

 For enterprise clients, URL shorteners improve internal knowledge sharing among employees and help you keep track of organizational URLs.

 In this article, you’ll learn what a URL shortener is and how to use URL shortening tools to create branded links that increase employee productivity.